raceoverflow/ucfuzz/README.md

-  --extension TEXT            Append extension to every word: php, html, js --headless                  Run browser without a window --start                     Specify index of word in wordlist to start scan from --help                      Show this message and exit
+  --extension TEXT            Append extension to every word: php, html, js --headless                  Run browser without a window --start                     Specify index of word in wordlist to start scan from --captcha-flag              Specify word whic appears on the page when captcha is triggered to solve it automatically --help                      Show this message and exit
 ```